-- (5) The standard case is based on Our representative Insured which has been identified as Our most frequent Policy purchaser is a male, age 25 at the time the Policy is issued, and is in Our standard underwriting class. - (6) The 12 year level term rider is not available to those in a non-standard underwriting class.
+(4) The representative case is based on Our representative Insured.
+This is a male, age 35 at the time the Policy is issued and is in Our standard non-tobacco underwriting class.
+There is no difference in the cost of insurance between the standard and non-standard class.
+The charge indicated is the maximum rate We can deduct for the first year cost of insurance charge.

-The next table describes the fees and expenses that We deduct from Your cash value.